 Compiling a Checked Out Copy - OSParticulas Only

 When using OSPartculas, you can alternatively check out the NairnFEAMPMViz code directly from the repository using SVN.
-These steps need tools for subversion installed in Eclipse as described here.
+These steps need tools for subversion installed in Eclipse as described here (steps 3 and 4).
 Be sure to do the optional step for Java development (or just download Eclipse for Java development).
 You are now ready to manage Eclipse projects using SVN.
 To get started with a NairnFEAMPMViz project, do the following:

 - Choose menu command "New → Project...", expand the "SVN" section, choose "Project from SVN" and click "Next".

 - You will be asked to select an SVN repository.
 Enter the following settings followed by clicking "Next":